National Sex Offender Registry

 In 2004, the Sex Offender Information Registration Act established the National Sex Offender Registry, a national database containing information on convicted sex offenders.

-This database is administered by the RCMP and provides police with rapid access to current vital information on convicted sex offenders to assist in the prevention or investigation of sexual offences.
+This database is administered by the Royal Canadian Mounted Police (RCMP) and provides police with rapid access to current vital information on convicted sex offenders to assist in the prevention or investigation of sexual offences.
 For example, police can access the sex offender database and query for a list of all known sex offenders within a geographic area.
 Any convicted sex offender on the Registry who lives, works, volunteers, goes to school or is even visiting temporarily in that geographical area will be instantly identified.
 Through the database, police have access to personal information, such as recent photos, descriptions of identifying marks and features that will assist in the investigation and prevention of sexual offences.

 The provinces/territories are responsible for implementation of the SOIRA registration process in their respective jurisdiction and local police are responsible for inputting data and enforcement of the registration provisions.

-Bill S-2, Protecting Victims from Sex Offenders Act, enacted the following fundamental reforms:
+The Protecting Victims from Sex Offenders Act, enacted the following fundamental reforms:

 - automatic inclusion of convicted sex offenders in the Registry;